shasha521/CBCT/README.md

 Before installing the program, you need to complete the following steps:

-- Download the source code from https://github.com/guochengqian/PointNeXt.
+- Download the source code.

 - Install it as its guide.